 Our mission: To expertly guide you through the consultation, diagnosis, and treatment process for snoring and other sleep disordered breathing such as sleep apnea, while offering ongoing assistance in cultivating healthy sleep practices for life.

-At REMedy Sleep Medicine LLC, we take pride in our ability to guide our patients through every step in the sleep medicine process.
+At REMedy Sleep Medicine LLC, we take pride in our ability to guide our patients through every step in the workup and treatment process.
 With over 49 combined years in medicine, 20 of which have a primary focus in sleep medicine, we’ve seen first-hand what a big difference proper sleep can have on your overall well-being.
-We believe this gives us a genuine investment in our patient’s care that sets us apart.
+We believe our experience combined with a genuine investment in our patient’s care is what sets us apart.

 Carole Guillaume, MD, FAASM, is a graduate of The University of Kansas School of Medicine and has been practicing medicine for 20 years.
 As a Diplomat, American Board of Sleep Medicine, she has created an exclusive sleep medicine practice with a special focus on Obstructive Sleep Apnea diagnosis and treatment management.